maheshsubramaniya/maheshsubramaniya.github.com/_posts/programming/2024-03-14-Revisit-Problems never solved but transformed..md

 Asking these questions lead to inspect *"What events create new problems once it is solved?"*.
 I am revisiting that thought to see if anything has changed in my perception and try to avoid confirmation bias.
 This time, I leveraged AI technology to debate that with me.

-I asked AI this prompt.
+I asked AI to debate my hypothesis statement:

 > “Do we solve the problem or transform it to another state?”
 Debate this statement with me.